Building Real-Time Web Applications With Cettia

 Here’s the state transition diagram of a server socket:

-5. If the connection is recovered by the client reconnection, it transitions to an OPENED state and fires open event.
+event. - If the connection is recovered by the client reconnection, it transitions to an

 As you can see, if a state transition of 4 happens, it is supposed to transition to either 5 or 6.
 You may want to resend events that the client couldn’t receive while without connection on the former, and take action to notify the user of missed events, like push notifications on the latter.
 We will discuss how to do that in detail later on.